Wax Myrtle Plant – Myrica cerifera (Southern Wax Myrtle, Live Starter Shrub)

 • Wildlife and native gardens, or limbed up as a small specimen tree

 Wax myrtle pairs well with other dense evergreen shrubs for layered screening.
-Gardeners often combine it with Viburnum Spring Bouquet, Viburnum Densa, or Sinense Ligustrum to create a fuller, more varied living fence.
+For example, gardeners often combine it with Viburnum Spring Bouquet, Viburnum Densa, or Sinense Ligustrum to create a fuller, more varied living fence.

 What You’ll Receive